Sunday, May 31, 2026

 Ultra Street Fighter IV:

 I'll be the first to say that I played any of the Street Fighter IV games, but never played the Ultra release.
 But it does have the best logo flow, but different by version.
 How it goes is the order of Capcom, Dolby Digital, Criware and Autodesk Gameware Scaleform.
 The console version has the Other Ocean logo while the PC version has the NVIDIA logo.
-Both versions have the best logo flows overall.
+Both versions have the best logo flows overall and I'm submitting both versions.

 007: Tomorrow Never Dies: